IreneLin988/pldm-firmwareupdate-tool/README.md

 # PLDM Firmware package Header Generator

-This project facilitates the parsing and generation of a PLDM firmware package header.
-Starting with a PLDM.json file, the program translates the JSON data into a binary file named PLDM_FW_PKG_Header.bin.
-This binary represents the firmware package header, and already includes an appended checksum.
-Furthermore, if an image_payload.bin file is present, its content will be integrated into the PLDM_FW_PKG_Header.bin.
-Following this integration, the program recalculates the checksum for the entire Firmware package Header and embeds it at the end of PLDM_FW_PKG_Header.bin.
+This project offers the capability to parse and generate the PLDM firmware update header.
+Primarily, it decodes the PLDM.json file to produce a binary firmware update header file named PLDM_FW_PKG_Header.bin.
+This binary file is an encapsulated firmware update header.
+Furthermore, the content from the image_payload.bin file is appended to the created PLDM_FW_PKG_Header.bin, forming a complete PLDM firmware update package.
+Subsequently, the system calculates the CRC32 for the entire PLDM firmware update package and appends this CRC32 to the end of the header section within the package.

 # Overview
 Starting with a source file named PLDM.json, this generator will:
 1. Parse the JSON content to understand the structure and data it contains.
 2. Generate an intermediary binary file, PLDM_FW_PKG_Header.bin, representing the firmware package header from the parsed data.
 3. If an image_payload.bin file is present, its contents will be appended to PLDM_FW_PKG_Header.bin.
-4 Finally, the utility calculates the checksum for the entire firmware package header, ensuring data integrity and appends it to the end of PLDM_FW_PKG_Header.bin.
+4 Finally, the utility calculates the checksum for the entire firmware update package, ensuring data integrity and appends it to the end of PLDM_FW_PKG_Header.bin.

 # Key Features
 ### Structured Input: